ANTIQUES FROM CHINA, JAPAN, KOREA AND SOUTHEAST ASIA

 700 CAMINO EL ESTERO, MONTEREY, CA 93940

 Please visit us at the Marsh building and gardens in Monterey and view our selection of bronzes, ceramics, furniture, jewelry, paintings, screens and gift items.
 We welcome you Wednesday through Saturday from 11 AM to 5 PM.
-Closed Sunday, Monday and Tuesday.
-Closed Independence Day, July 4.
+The store will be closed on Wednesday, Oct 16 and reopen on Thursday, Oct 17.

 Serving the discriminating designer and collector for over 30 years, Orientations specializes in fine Asian antiques.
 Orientations at the Marsh has now opened its doors in old Monterey, California.
 Built by G. T. Marsh and modeled on an ancient Chinese mercantile compound, it was a center for selling Asian antiques.
 The building and gardens have been meticulously restored to their earlier grandeur and purpose.
 Within the serenity of walled gardens, a historic compound houses an exquisite collection of art, furnishings, gifts and garden sculpture from China, Japan, Korea and South East Asia.
 With years of Asian art expertise, Orientations at the Marsh is a Monterey destination.